NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_01_InverseKinematics/notes/A1_InverseKinemtics_Notes_00.md

 }
 ```

+The formatting of the write into the string stream is hardcoded to match the BVH format as it should, this took a bit of trial and error and running diff against original input BVH files, but it seems to be working well now.

+Note that we pass the string stream by reference so its not copied for each recursive call, and the next call appends to previous write.
+We then read the final stringstream out to the ofstream bvh file output.

-Again this works great, but its just reading the data from the BVH_Data class itself (within Anim_State class) ideally we will have modified joint angles (and thus motion data section) so the we will be reading modified channel motion data which may be modified from the input BVH Data directly or copied and internally stored to preserve the original BVH motion data per channel.
+So this works pretty good, but its just reading the data from the BVH_Data class itself (within Anim_State class) ideally we will have modified joint angles (and thus motion data section) so the we will be reading modified channel motion data which may be modified from the input BVH Data directly or copied and internally stored to preserve the original BVH motion data per channel.

+However there is a precision issue, because the output writes float data extracted from the Motion Data from the original BVH file, so some level of precision is lost, ideally we should use doubles.

 ___